 Epcot’s International Food & Wine Festival at Disney World runs September 25 through November 16, 2015.
 This post covers our tips, recommendations, and other assorted advice for making the most of the Food & Wine Festival.
 During the 20th Anniversary of the Food & Wine Festival at Epcot, guests can eat and drink their way around the World Showcase and parts of Future World.
-The Epcot International Food & Wine Festival is one of our favorite events at Walt Disney World, and is one reason why we love visiting Walt Disney World during the fall.
+The Epcot International Food & Wine Festival is one of the most popular events at Walt Disney World, and is one reason why we enjoy visiting Walt Disney World during the fall.

 Although this article will provide tips for the Epcot International Food & Wine Festival, there are a lot of things we recommend doing in the fall.
 Read our Mickey’s Not So Scary Halloween Party and our When to Visit Walt Disney World posts to get an idea of what else to do this time of year.
 Fall is the perfect time to visit Walt Disney World!
 Well, my personal “perfect” time of year is Christmas (nothing beats Christmas at Walt Disney World for me!), but fall is a close second.

-We’ve been to Epcot’s Food & Wine Festival for each of the last several years, spending more money on snacks than we care to think about!
-While Epcot’s Food & Wine Festival can be a pricey event, it can also be an a ton of fun, and it doesn’t have to be expensive if you have the right approach (we’ll cover how to save money at the Epcot Food & Wine Festival further down this post).
+We’ve been to Epcot’s Food & Wine Festival many times, spending more money on snacks than we care to think about.
+While Epcot’s Food & Wine Festival can be a pricey event, it can also be fun, and it doesn’t have to be expensive if you have the right approach.

-For most Walt Disney World guests, the Epcot Food & Wine Festival is these booths.
+For most Walt Disney World guests, the Epcot Food & Wine Festival is these marketplaces.
 They are the little snack kiosks added throughout World Showcase with snack size portions available for purchase.
-While this is just one element of Food & Wine Festival, it’s the only element that a majority of guests experience.
-Let’s take a look at what’s new and returning in terms of these booths.
+While this is just one element of Food & Wine Festival, it’s the only element that most guests experience.